Transitioning From Offseason to Post Season

 The post season is often referred to as "base training".
 This is an antiquated term.
 We need to maintain specificity during this phase between offseason and transition to in-season preparation.
 Don’t pack on the junk miles.
 It’s all about smart, sustainable work that develops your foundation upon which we build fitness.
 When your training does ramp up, you will be prepared to accept the stress of your training load, adapt to the work and avoid injury.

-Follow the link to watch a video with our partners at Swing Physical Therapy that outlines what we can do so set ourselves up for a strong 2019 season.
 Remember, keep this time of year fun—do not drain your battery of will power.
 We need you motivated and ready to attack the season!